Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

-Next we explain how \ourBP has the improvement over conventional BP$_4$.
-Consider serial \ourBP with $\alpha=0.65$.
+Next we explain how \ourBP has improvement over BP$_4$.
+Again consider serial \ourBP with $\alpha=0.65$.
 We examine the types of corrected errors as in \eq{eq:degen}.
-We plot the ratio of $n_e/n_0$ in Fig.~\ref{fig:surf_dg}.
-This ratio becomes smaller if the decoder can exploit the degeneracy, which is indeed the case of \ourBP in Fig.~\ref{fig:surf_dg}.
-For (conventional) BP$_4$, it has $n_e/n_0\approx 1$; on the other hand, it also has undetected error rate $\approx 0$ for large enough $L>7$.
-Thus the improvement of serial MBP$_4$ over BP$_4$ comes at a cost of non-negligible undetected error rate, as shown in Fig.~\ref{fig:surf_fa}.
-(A similar phenomenon was also observed in the neural BP decoder \cite[Fig.~2(d)]{LP19}.)
-This unwanted phenomenon is expected, since we use a large step-size so BP may jump far to a logical error (a black solid circle in Fig.~\ref{fig:BDD}\,(b)).
-However, this is not a random search, or otherwise the ratio $n_e/n_0$ would be as large as $1 - (1/2^{2K}) = 3/4$.
+The ratio $n_{\rm e}/n_{\rm 0}$ becomes smaller if the decoder can exploit the degeneracy, which is indeed the case of \ourBP as shown in Fig.~\ref{fig:surf_dg}.
+Although it is not shown, BP$_4$ has (bad) $n_{\rm e}/n_{\rm 0}\approx 1$, but (good) undetected error rate $\approx 0$ for $L>7$.
+The improvement of serial MBP$_4$ over BP$_4$ comes at a cost of non-negligible undetected error rate, as shown in Fig.~\ref{fig:surf_fa}.
+(A similar phenomenon is also observed in the neural BP \cite[Fig.~2(d)]{LP19}.)
+Undetected error events occur because we use a larger step-size, so BP may jump far to a logical error with the syndrome falsely matched.
+However, this is not a random search, or otherwise the ratio $n_{\rm e}/n_{\rm 0}$ would be as large as $1 - (1/2^{2K}) = 3/4$.
 Also observe that, in Fig.~\ref{fig:surf_fa}, the undetected error rate becomes smaller as $L$ increases.

 The average numbers of iterations are shown in Fig.~\ref{fig:surf_it}.
-Serial MBP$_4$ spends lower average numbers of iterations (which means a much lower complexity), while conventional BP$_4$ spends much more.
-It means that the improvement comes from a better convergence behavior rather than spending more complexity on, e.g., doing more iterations.
+Serial MBP$_4$ spends much fewer iterations (which means much lower complexity), while BP$_4$ spends much more.
+It means that MBP$_4$ improves from BP$_4$ by exhibiting better convergence behavior, rather than relying on increasing complexity through performing more iterations.
+Recall that better performance does not necessarily apply better convergence in average number of iterations (Fig.~\ref{fig:3786_it}).

+Figure~\ref{fig:thld_surf_ais} is provided for observing the decoding threshold of AMBP$_4$ on surface codes, which is roughly 16\%.

-The performance of serial MBP$_4$ on toric codes is similar and will be given in Appendix~\ref{sec:toric}.
+The analysis of (A)MBP$_4$ on toric codes is similar and given in Appendix~\ref{sec:toric}.
+A threshold of roughly 17.5\% is observed for AMBP$_4$ on toric codes (Fig.~\ref{fig:thld_toric_ais}).